 but this subsection does not affect any liability of the Commission or the Corporation where negligence is established for the purposes of section 63.

-(4) Notwithstanding the powers conferred on the Commission or the Corporation by Part VI, the Commission or the Corporation is required to acquire, where practicable by agreement but otherwise pursuant to Part 9 of the Land Administration Act 1997 as read with this Act, such land, estate, or interest as may in the opinion of the Commission or the Corporation be appropriate to its needs in respect of —
+(4) Notwithstanding the powers conferred on the Commission by Part VI, the Commission is required to acquire, where practicable by agreement but otherwise pursuant to Part 9 of the Land Administration Act 1997 as read with this Act, such land, estate, or interest as may in the opinion of the Commission be appropriate to its needs in respect of —

-(a) major works, other than works in relation to which the Minister has directed the Commission or the Corporation that this subsection is not to have effect; and
+(a) major works, other than works in relation to which the Minister has directed the Commission that this subsection is not to have effect; and

 (b) such other works as may be prescribed by regulation under this Act as works to which this subsection shall apply,

-and regulations made under this Act may make provision for such restriction of any use of the land thereby affected by other persons as may in the opinion of the Commission or the Corporation be necessary.
+and regulations made under this Act may make provision for such restriction of any use of the land thereby affected by other persons as may in the opinion of the Commission be necessary.

-(5) Where for the purposes of this Act or a relevant Act the Commission or the Corporation determines that any land, or any estate or interest in land, is required to be acquired by the Commission or the Corporation otherwise than by agreement the power to do so shall be exercised under and in accordance with, and any compensation payable by the Commission or the Corporation in pursuance of such powers shall be assessed, determined and recovered under, Parts 9 and 10 of the Land Administration Act 1997 as read with this Act.
+(5) Where for the purposes of this Act or a relevant Act the Commission determines that any land, or any estate or interest in land, is required to be acquired by the Commission otherwise than by agreement the power to do so shall be exercised under and in accordance with, and any compensation payable by the Commission in pursuance of such powers shall be assessed, determined and recovered under, Parts 9 and 10 of the Land Administration Act 1997 as read with this Act.

-(6) A claim for compensation made under this section may only be made once, and where any land, estate, or interest is acquired by the Commission or the Corporation no further claim in respect thereof shall lie against the Commission or the Corporation notwithstanding any subsequent works of the Commission or the Corporation affecting that land, estate or interest unless it is shown that the original claim paid did not take into account the nature of the damage subsequently occurring.
+(6) A claim for compensation made under this section may only be made once, and where any land, estate, or interest is acquired by the Commission no further claim in respect thereof shall lie against the Commission notwithstanding any subsequent works of the Commission affecting that land, estate or interest unless it is shown that the original claim paid did not take into account the nature of the damage subsequently occurring.

-(7) Any entry upon, or acquisition of, land authorized by or under this Act or a relevant Act and any works carried out pursuant to this Act or a relevant Act shall be deemed to be for the purposes of a public work within the meaning of the Public Works Act 1902, and the Commission or the Corporation shall be deemed to be a local authority within the meaning of that Act authorized to effect that acquisition or undertake that public work.
+(7) Any entry upon, or acquisition of, land authorized by or under this Act or a relevant Act and any works carried out pursuant to this Act or a relevant Act shall be deemed to be for the purposes of a public work within the meaning of the Public Works Act 1902, and the Commission shall be deemed to be a local authority within the meaning of that Act authorized to effect that acquisition or undertake that public work.

-(8) For the purposes of this Act or a relevant Act, where the Commission or the Corporation so requires the Commission or the Corporation may exercise any power that is by the Public Works Act 1902 or Parts 9 and 10 of the Land Administration Act 1997 vested in the relevant Minister and in so far as that Act applies, or those Parts apply, to or in relation to the compulsory taking of any land, or the entry on, occupation or use of any land, pursuant to this Act or a relevant Act any reference in that Act or those Parts to the relevant Minister, or to the department of the Public Service principally assisting the relevant Minister in the administration of that Act or those Parts, may be read for the purposes of this Act or a relevant Act as a reference to the Commission or the Corporation and that Act or those Parts may be construed accordingly.
+(8) For the purposes of this Act or a relevant Act, where the Commission so requires the Commission may exercise any power that is by the Public Works Act 1902 or Parts 9 and 10 of the Land Administration Act 1997 vested in the relevant Minister and in so far as that Act applies, or those Parts apply, to or in relation to the compulsory taking of any land, or the entry on, occupation or use of any land, pursuant to this Act or a relevant Act any reference in that Act or those Parts to the relevant Minister, or to the department of the Public Service principally assisting the relevant Minister in the administration of that Act or those Parts, may be read for the purposes of this Act or a relevant Act as a reference to the Commission and that Act or those Parts may be construed accordingly.